cogscicraig/UVA_Brainhack_2025/docs/why.md

 <p>Before my time, so I'm told, Morris Lab members used to hold regular meetings to write/edit code and talk about neuroimaging.
 Oh!
 Those were the days!
 (I imagine)</p>
 <p>Well, we're a dry lab that does a lot of human neuroimaging work, so this makes sense.
 But in the wake of the global COVID-19 pandemic this practice waned.
 Senior lab members graduated, and it died off completely... </p>
 <p>But now I aim to bring it back, bigger and better than ever!
-Like a pheonix, rising from the ashes -- Kaww!
+Like a pheonix rising from the ashes -- Kaww!
 Screech!
 Kaww! 🐥🔥 </p>

 <p>
   So, yeah, here we are.
 I want to create a space for students (not just Morris lab members, since I'm about to be the only one) to come together to write code and geek out about neuroimaging.
 And I want to give new students, in particular, a fun environment to learn the basics and best practices of coding for brain research.